henryr/cap-faq/README.md

 More informally, the CAP theorem tells us that we can't build a database that both responds to every request and returns the results that you would expect every time.
-It's an _impossibility_ result - it tells us that something we might want to do is actually provably out of reach.
+It's an _impossibility_ result - it tells us that something we might want to do is actually probably out of reach.
 It's important now because it is directly applicable to the many, many distributed systems which have been and are being built in the last few years, but it is not a death knell: it does _not_ mean